patrickjamesmarcellana/VOICEiT-A-Music-Forum-Website/README.md

 ## Overview

-VoiceIt is a web forum application designed for people interested in discussing music.
+VoiceIt (stylized as **VOICEiT**) is a web forum application designed for people interested in discussing music.
 It allows users to connect with other people by making an account, posting, commenting, and interacting, among others.

 ## Dependencies